Flag of China: Desecration

 Flag desecration is prohibited in China.
 The penal code provides for imprisonment up to three years, criminal detention, public surveillance, or deprivation of political rights for "whoever desecrates the National Flag or the National Emblem of the People's Republic of China by intentionally burning, mutilating, scrawling on, defiling or trampling upon it in a public place".

-On 29 September 2017, Hong Kong elected legislator Cheng Chung-tai was convicted of desecrating the flag under the National Flag and National Emblem Ordinance.
-He had been seen turning representations of the flags (not of standard dimensions) upside down in the legislative chamber in October of the previous year.
+Some Taiwanese groups have burned the Chinese flag in protest of the PRC government.